 As WA President and a former athlete, does Coe have advice on what athletes can do in this time of reduced training opportunities and no meets?

 Coe: To clearly keep in shape as well as they possibly can within the confines of, sadly, some really crazy circumstances.
 The one thing that has kept me inspired and buoyed through some of the tougher hours that we’ve all spent trying to manage our way through this is the stream of contribution made by athletes with the hurdling over tubs of water or doing work on balconies or running down hotel corridors.
-I’ve blown away by the way that they have adapted and been innovative.
+I’ve been blown away by the way that they have adapted and been innovative.
 Their challenges have been a bit of a metaphor for life recently in the way that they’ve shown resilience and fortitude.

 I would also encourage them to look and take the long-term view about these things and remember that the great thing about athletics is nothing happens quickly overnight that is sustainable and lasting that they have probably already devoted over half of their lives to being in a position where they’re even being considered for selection in a major championships.